History and Heritage

 Ross-shire, IV10 8UF

-Web Site: http://www.groamhouse.org.uk
+Web Site: https://www.groamhouse.org.uk

 Find out more about the early inhabitants of northern Scotland in this award-winning Registered Museum, 'Commended' as a Visitor Attraction by the Scottish Tourist Board.